-Classic Buttermilk Pancakes always trump a box mix.
-Homemade with sugar, butter and buttermilk provides the perfect combination of sweetness and tenderness.
+Classic Buttermilk Pancakes Recipe always trumps a box mix.
+Homemade batter with sugar, butter, and buttermilk provides the perfect combination of sweetness and tenderness.

 Classic Buttermilk Pancakes

-30 Bloggers from around the country will showcase their best brunch dishes, from cocktails to casseroles, breakfast breads, sandwiches and salads – there is something for everyone.
-I’m sharing the perfect pancake recipe—you’ll never want that boxed mix version again after making these classic buttermilk pancakes !
+30 Bloggers from around the country will showcase their best brunch dishes, from cocktails to casseroles, breakfast bread, sandwiches, and salads – there is something for everyone.
+I’m sharing the perfect pancake recipe—you’ll never want that boxed mix version again after making this buttermilk pancakes recipe!

 Move over box mix, we’re heading back to basics with this terrific from scratch recipe.
 Can you melt butter?
 Measure ingredients?
 Whisk a batter?
 Then you can make a memorable breakfast!
 Better yet, treat your mom to a stack of these Fluffy Buttermilk Pancakes for Mother’s Day.

 This is a very basic recipe that even new cooks can master.
 It takes a few bowls, but the results are worth it.
 First, the eggs, buttermilk, salt, and sugar are mixed together.
 In another bowl, the remaining dry ingredients are whisked together and added to the buttermilk mixture.
 Then melted butter is stirred in before cooking on a greased griddle or pan.

 A reliable buttermilk substitute is easy to make at home with ingredients that are found in most kitchens.
 Add 1 tablespoon lemon juice or neutral-flavored vinegar, like white or apple cider, to a 1 cup liquid measuring cup.
 Then add milk to the 1 cup mark.
 Let rest a few minutes, stir, and use as needed.